TomaSajt/prog-solutions/README.md

-This repository is where I store most of my solutions for programming contest problems I try to organize them by website or by some other factor
+### My solutions for programming contest problems

-there are also some powershell scripts to help automate calling gcc
+Most of the solutions I write for competitive programming will be commited into this repository.

+It's mostly C++, although there are other languages too.